coder/redjet/README.md

 ```

-Note that they are a bit contrived in that they Get a 1MB object.
+Note that these results are a bit contrived in that they GET a 1MB value.
 The performance
 of all libraries converge as response size decreases.
-If you don't
-need the performance this library offers, you should probably use a more
-well-tested library like redigo or go-redis.

 ## Limitations